 How To Make Italian Vinaigrette

 This recipe is incredibly easy to make and requires only a few basic ingredients that you probably already have in your pantry.
 With its bold and flavorful profile, Italian Vinaigrette is a must-have for any home cook who wants to add a touch of Italian flair to their meals.
+Refer to the step-by-step visual guide below.

 Whisk Ingredients